New York's 48th State Assembly district

 New York's 48th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Simcha Eichenstein since 2019.

 Geography

+2020s

 District 48 is in Brooklyn.
+It covers most of the communities of Borough Park and Midwood, and includes portions of Parkville, and southern Kensington.

+The district overlaps (partially) with New York's 9th and 10th congressional districts, the 21st and 22nd districts of the New York State Senate, and the 38th, 39th, 40th, 44th and 45th districts of the New York City Council.

+2010s

-It covers the community of Borough Park and portions of Midwood in Brooklyn.
+District 48 is in Brooklyn.
+It covers the community of Borough Park and portions of Midwood.